Cover Letter Examples

 4. The career change cover letter

 Diving into the deep end of a new industry with no sector-specific experience to show?
 The career change cover letter is honest and upfront but shouldn’t undersell your skills either.
-A recent legal graduate with a background in the finance industry has many transferrable skills to draw from; a HR professional eager to move to marketing can write a cover letter that focuses on their emotional intelligence and strong interpersonal abilities to showcase their potential.
+A recent legal graduate with a background in the finance industry has many transferable skills to draw from; a HR professional eager to move to marketing can write a cover letter that focuses on their emotional intelligence and strong interpersonal abilities to showcase their potential.
 When writing your career change cover letter, keep the spotlight on the value you bring, your hunger for a new challenge and your desire to learn from the best.

 5. The not-a-cover-letter cover letter